adrian-cucuet/luigis-P5/README.md

 ## Privacy Policy T&Cs:

-- A Privacy Policy is a document neccesary for any online presence that collects data from users.
-It's purpose is to be transparent and inform users about how their data is being collected and processed.
+- A Privacy Policy is a document necessary for any online presence that collects data from users.
+Its purpose is to be transparent and inform users about how their data is being collected and processed.

-- Terms & conditions (T&Cs) are a set of rules that govern the use of the website.
+- Terms & Conditions (T&Cs) are a set of rules that govern the use of the website.
 They cover things like privacy, liability, and termination.
 T&Cs are important because they protect both the user and the business.

 [Back To Top](#Luigis-Pizza)